blkluv/NSS/README.md

 ## Testing Payments

 The shop is integrated with Stripe in the test mode.
 You can follow the provided guidelines to simulate transactions and explore the complete purchase process.

-## Feedback

-Any feedback or contributions to enhance the functionality or the codebase are welcome!

 ![gitHub](https://user-images.githubusercontent.com/98230162/218258028-f2d8beea-238a-4d70-b4f3-1dc1cece1e88.PNG)